-Hotel credit cards with no annual fee can save you anywhere from $59 to $550 per year, depending on the alternative.
+Hotel credit cards with no annual fee can save you up to hundreds of dollars per year, depending on the alternative.
 When you’re charged an annual fee, you’re basically paying for any benefits and rewards built into the card.
 Generally, the higher the annual fee, the more benefits the card offers.
 However, many hotel cards with no annual fee do offer significant benefits.

-Here are the best hotel credit cards with no annual fee:
+Here are the best hotel credit cards with free nights:

 Hotel credit cards are definitely worth it if you travel frequently.
 I very much enjoy as many perks as I can when I travel.
 Knowing that I will receive a complimentary upgrade to a better level of a room, or some other extra amenity for using my hotel credit card, it makes those trips much more enjoyable.… read full answer